Transparent data encryption for SQL Database, SQL Managed Instance, and Azure Synapse Analytics

 TDE cannot be used to encrypt system databases, such as the

 master database, in Azure SQL Database and Azure SQL Managed Instance.
 The

-master database contains objects that are needed to perform the TDE operations on the user databases.
-It is recommended to not store any sensitive data in the system databases.
-Infrastructure encryption is now being rolled out which encrypts the system databases including master.
+master database contains objects that are needed to perform TDE operations on user databases.
+It is recommended not to store any sensitive data in system databases.
+The exception is

 Service-managed transparent data encryption